weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## pending
+- Add snapshotGraph calls next to snapshot for full project.

 ## 6.1.5
 - Fixes an issue where membership or subtype relations would not be accepted by the model.